vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 #endif
 ```

-As the goal is to use VTK-m to run the algorithm on the GPU, the module inherits from the `VtkmModule` class which is defined in `vistle/vtkm/vtkm_module.h`:
+As the goal is to use Viskores to run the algorithm on the GPU, the module inherits from the `VtkmModule` class which is defined in `vistle/vtkm/vtkm_module.h`:

 ```cpp
 class MyIsosurfaceVtkm: public VtkmModule {